canonical/microk8s/docs/working.md

 }
 ```

-And restart the docker daemon on the host with:
+We restart the docker daemon on the host to load the new configuration:
 ```
 sudo systemctl restart docker
 ```

-We can now `docker push  10.141.241.175:32000/mynginx` again and see the image getting uploaded.
+We can now `docker push  10.141.241.175:32000/mynginx` and see the image getting uploaded.
 During the push our docker client instructs the in-host docker daemon to upload the newly build image to the `10.141.241.175:32000` endpoint as marked by the tag on the image.
-The docker daemon sees (on `/etc/docker/daemon.json`) that is trusts the registry and proceeds with uploading the image.
+The docker daemon sees (on `/etc/docker/daemon.json`) that it trusts the registry and proceeds with uploading the image.

 Consuming the image from inside the VM involves no changes:
 ```